Case Interview Practice

 Common mistakes

-Avoid these common pitfalls when tackling market sizing cases:
+Avoid these pitfalls during your market sizing interviews:

 Practice drills

-To prepare effectively, engage in practice drills that simulate real case scenarios:
+To enhance your skills, engage in practice drills that simulate market sizing cases:

 Case-type and industry framework adaptation preview